-Figure 31.
+Figure 35.
 Removing the speaker

 - 1. Disconnect the speaker cable from its connector (INT SPKR) on the system board. - 2.
+Remove the speaker cable from the routing guides on the chassis. - 3.
 Press the tab, lift and slide the speaker along with the cable from the slot on the chassis.